Skip to content

 2 Under all scenarios, a 100 ML/day summer low flow rate may be trialled in January and February to mitigate hypoxic blackwater and prevent the emigration of native fish species.

-3 The peak magnitude of this event is planned to be delivered for six days, but there is an extended, 14-day ramp-down period.
+3 The high flow of this event is planned to be delivered for six days, but there is an extended, 14-day ramp-down period.

 4 Winter/spring and autumn freshes are planned to occur at the same time in the Loddon River and Pyramid Creek, with the peak timed to meet at Kerang Weir.
 650 ML/day is the total combined target at Kerang Weir.